bimosrtno/ai-bot/README.md

 }, 1000 * 60 * 10); // Every 10 minutes
 ```

-### Pros & Cons

-✅ Fast and simple
-❌ Volatile (data lost on restart)
-❌ Not ideal for long conversations or persistent sessions

----

 ##  Exit Bot

-To exit the bot gracefully, use Ctrl + C in terminal
+To exit the bot, use Ctrl + C in terminal

 ```js
 process.on('SIGINT', () => {